Skip to content

 Ultimately, the best approach is to become attuned to your hair's unique needs.
 Pay attention to how it looks and feels, and adjust your washing routine accordingly.
 Whether that means a daily cleanse or stretching it out to once or twice a week, the goal is to find that sweet spot where your hair feels clean, healthy, and vibrant.

-Frequently Asked Questions About Should You Wash Your Hair Everyday?
+Frequently Asked Questions About Washing Your Hair

 Can Daily Washing Cause More Dandruff?